 Finding the Inverse Function of a Square Root Function

-To find the inverse of a square root function, it is crucial to sketch or graph the given problem first to clearly identify what the domain and range.
-Since I will utilize the domain and range of the original function to describe the domain and range of the inverse function by interchanging them.
+To find the inverse of a square root function, it is crucial to sketch or graph the given problem first to clearly identify what the domain and range are.
+I will utilize the domain and range of the original function to describe the domain and range of the inverse function by interchanging them.
 If you need additional information what I meant by “domain and range interchange” between the function and its inverse, see my previous lesson about this.

-Every time I encounter a square root function with a linear term inside the radical symbol, I always think of it as “half of parabola” that is drawn sideways.
+Every time I encounter a square root function with a linear term inside the radical symbol, I always think of it as “half of a parabola” that is drawn sideways.
 Since this is the positive case of the square root function, I am sure that its range will become increasingly more positive, in plain words, skyrocket to positive infinity.

 This particular square root function has this graph, with its domain and range identified.

 From this point, I will have to solve for the inverse algebraically by following the suggested steps.
 Basically, replace f(x) by y, interchange x and y in the equation, solve for y which soon will be replaced by the appropriate inverse notation, and finally state the domain and range.

 Remember to use the techniques in solving radical equations to solve for the inverse.
 Squaring or raising to the second power the square root term should eliminate the radical.
 However, you must do it to both sides of the equation to keep it balanced.